stratum/stratum/stratum/docs/setup_guide_barefoot_tofino_onos.md

 [Main page](https://github.com/opencord/fabric-tofino)

-You now have to install a ONOS driver for the Tofino switch.
+You now have to install a ONOS pipeconf for the Tofino switch.

 ```
 git clone git@github.com:opencord/fabric-tofino.git